ldmario/ldmario/README.md

 <h1 align="center">Hello  👋, </h1>
 <h2 align="center">My name is Mario Lekov and I'm from Bulgaria 🇧🇬</h2>
-<h4 align="center">Future software engineer, highly passionate and inspired about technology !</h4>
+<h4 align="center">Highly passionate and inspired about technology !</h4>
-<h4 align="center">I'm currently looking forward a projects to participate in.
+<h4 align="center">Currently I'm looking forward a projects to participate in.
 Do not hesitate to contact me.</h4>

 ---